I couldn’t breathe.

 “Hi,” I breathed.

 Tyler gave me a nudge.
-“Dialla, this is my roommate, Dimitri Agostini.
-Dimitri, this is my sister, Dialla Matthews.”
+“Dialla, this is my roommate, Dimitri.
+Dimitri, this is my sister, Dialla.”

-The man extended his hand, and though I was afraid to touch him, I reluctantly shook hands with him, relieved when the pressure didn’t intensify.
+The man extended his hand, and I hesitated before shaking it.
+Thankfully, the pressure didn’t intensify.
 A jolt flew from his body into mine, making me feel warm and fuzzy.

 “Nice to meet you,” he said.